 Besides Six Flags, exploring the Art Institute of Chicago is one of the most fun things to do in Illinois.
 The Loop in Chicago is also a fun getaway for adults who want to drink and have fun exploring Chicago’s nightlife.

 What are some things to do in Illinois when it’s raining?

 If you’re stuck in Illinois when it’s raining, visit the Chicago Cultural Center or the Willis Sky Deck to escape the rain.
 Enjoy a relaxing day learning about the history and impact of Chicago’s art scene, or look at the crowd below you as the rain tumbles down.

 What are the best tourist attractions in Illinois?

-Starved Rock State Park is the number one tourist attraction in Illinois and is a favorite among hikers, families, and camping enthusiasts.
-If you don’t want to go hiking, you can also visit the Frederick C. Robie House, which is a UNESCO world heritage site and one of the most important architectural structures of modern times.
+Starved Rock State Park is Illinois’s number one tourist attraction and is a favorite among hikers, families, and camping enthusiasts.
+If you don’t want to go hiking, you can also visit the Frederick C. Robie House, a UNESCO World Heritage Site and one of the most important architectural structures of modern times.

 - What is Travel Insurance?